Yanqing-UTAH/ATTPCode/README.md

 # Codebase of At-the-time and Back-in-time persistent sketches

+## Detailed README

+repro_readme/repro_readme.pdf is a detailed readme for how to setup and run the experiments.

 ## Dependencies
 c/c++ compileres: must be gcc/g++ >= 8. libraries: lapacke, cblas, fftw3